Mr-dev68/grpc_auto_package_generator/README.md

+# Idea

+the idea is to have a utility to edit, integrate and update the grpc interfaces used by a C++ project(s).

 # Introduction

 this is a utility project usefull for C++ devlopers working with grpc and want to automatically build their interfaces. this project can be added as a sub package to a Cmake project or used as standalone app. this cmake project will automatically generate the source and header files plus the static/dynamic libraries from Protocol Buffers proto files.